MasterKano/BITS/Jigoro Scroll.md

 # 3. TERMS AND DEFINITIONS
 ==============================

-Manual / Jigoro Scroll:
+BIO Manual / Jigoro Text:
-  This document, "BJJ INSTRUCTIONAL OVERVIEW – INSTRUCTIONS".
-The user may refer to it as "the manual", "Jigoro Scroll", or "Jigoro".
-The assistant may be asked to update it based on the latest workflow, improvements, and efficiency gains; such updates shall be applied as new versions with appropriate revision history.
+  This document, "Jigoro Text".
+The user may refer to it as the "BIO manual", "Jigoro Text", or "Jigoro".
+Updates shall be applied as new versions with revision history.

 BJJ Instructional Overview (BIO):
   The complete notes report generated under this standard from a single instructional, comprising the unnumbered BIO contents section, Sections 0–8, and Annexes A–E, formatted as a single markdown document.